agrc/metadata-asset-tracking-tool/metadata/utilities/electrical_service.md

 ### How reliable and accurate is the dataset?

-This dataset is the most current and complete version of electrical service areas available in Utah, however not all electricity providers are represented in this dataset.
+This dataset is the most current and complete version of electrical service areas available in Utah; however, not all electricity providers are represented in this dataset.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits